garrekstemo/Optics-Tutorials/src/P1_ultrafast-MIR-optics.md

-# Lesson 4: Find the Pump-Probe Overlap in a MIR Optics Setup
+# Project 1: Find the Pump-Probe Overlap in a MIR Optics Setup

 ## Goals